-at a premium:

-(a) On issue of debentures:

-Bank Account Dr. XXX

-Loss on the Issue of Debentures Account Dr. XXX

-To Debentures Account XXX

-To Premium on Issue of Debentures A/ 'C XXX

-(b) On redemption of debentures:

-Debentures Account Dr. XXX

-Premium on Redemption of Debentures A /c Dr. XXX

-To Bank account XXX
+V. When debentures are issued at a discount but repayable -- -- ---- -- -- -- -- at a premium: (a) On issue of debentures: Bank Account Loss on the Issue of Debentures Account To Debentures Account To Premium on Issue of Debentures A/C Dr. Dr. xxx xxx xxx xxx (b) On redemption of debentures: Debentures Account Premium on Redemption of Debentures A/c D To Bank account Dr. r. xxx xxx xxx